jjb/ruby-clock/README.md

 ruby >= 3.0 is required.

-Add these lines to your application's Gemfile:
+Add this to your Gemfile:

 ```ruby
 gem 'ruby-clock', require: false